apache/predictionio/docs/manual/recommendation/customize-data-prep.md

 that page in your web browser to check its status.

 Now, You can try to retrieve predicted results.
-To recommend 4 movies to user whose ID is 1, you send this JSON `{ "user": 1, "num": 4 }` to the deployed engine
+To recommend 4 movies to user whose ID is 1, send this JSON `{ "user": 1, "num": 4 }` to the deployed engine

 ```
 $ curl -H "Content-Type: application/json" -d '{ "user": 1, "num": 4 }' http://localhost:8000/queries.json